harelsegev/INDXRipper/README.md

 ## Limitations
 * The tool may give false results.
-* Entries that are partially overitten may not be found.
+* Entries that are partially overwritten may not be found.
 If they are found, though, the tool may give you false information.

 ### What this tool doesn't do
 * This tool doesn't process $INDEX_ROOT attributes.
 You won't see an output for every file on the volume